jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (b) in relation to an unlisted project, an authorised person specified for the project under section 27(2):
     (c) if, under paragraph (a) or (b), there is more than 1 authorised person for a project, all of those authorised persons
   - **compensation declaration** has the meaning given in section 186ZD of the Fisheries Act 1996
-  - **competing application** , in relation to a substantive application (), means a substantive application or an application for an approval under a specified Act () if the approval sought or applied for by application B—
+  - **competing application** , in relation to a substantive application (), means a substantive application or an application for an approval under a specified Act () if—
-    (a) relates to the same natural and physical resources as an approval sought by application A; and (b) could not be fully exercised (if at all) if the approval referred to in paragraph (a) were granted
+    (a) the approval sought or applied for by application B relates to the same natural and physical resources as an approval sought by application A; and
+    (b) the approval sought or applied for by application B could not be fully exercised (if at all) if the approval referred to in paragraph (a) were granted; and
+    (c) application B was lodged by someone other than the person who lodged application A
   - **complex freshwater fisheries activity** means an activity that includes construction of any of the following:
     (a) a culvert or ford that permanently blocks fish passage:
     (b) a permanent dam or diversion structure:
     (c) works—
       (i) that require disturbance to a water body, including diversions, in-stream operations, and removal of gravel, that persists for more than 3 months; or
+      (ii) that require disturbance of any duration during the whitebaiting season to a water body within 500 m of the coast; or
-      (ii) that are within 500 m of the coast and occur during the whitebaiting season; or (iii) that are in an area known to be used for trout, salmon, or native fish spawning and occur during the spawning season; or
+      (iii) that require disturbance of any duration during the relevant spawning season to a water body that is known for the spawning of trout, salmon, or native fish; or
       (iv) that require repeated disturbance to a water body and are temporary works for which there is a period of 6 months or less between each period of work
   - **conservation area** has the meaning given in clause 22 of Schedule 6
   - **Conservation Board** has the meaning given in section 2(1) of the Conservation Act 1987